Upgrade cold showers for luxurious soaks in deep copper tubs. Swap freeze-dried fare for elevated culinary experiences.

 Spring Bay Mill, near Triabunna, is a 90min drive north-east of Hobart, on the east coast.

-Glamp Sandridge is a 1hr drive north-west of Devonport.
+Gleneagle Tasmania is at Riana, a 30-minute drive west of Devonport.

 Admire Tasmania's dark and starry skies from beneath a private geodesic dome, surrounded by vines at Swinging Gate Vineyard.
 Contemplate the changing seasons over a glass of Tamar Valley wine teamed with local produce, take a winery tour or unwind with a massage at the day spa.
 Insulated for comfort in any season, domes have ensuites and some feature outdoor tubs.